directus/directus/docs/guides/api-config.md

 service.

 Directus supports hundereds of OAuth 2.0 and OpenID services, but requires some configuration to authenticate users correctly.
-For example, enabling logging in through GitHub requires as creating an [OAuth 2.0 app in GitHub](https://github.com/settings/developers) and adding the following configuration to Directus:
+For example, enabling logging in through GitHub requires creating an [OAuth 2.0 app in GitHub](https://github.com/settings/developers) and adding the following configuration to Directus:

 ```